Hot Docs Canadian International Documentary Festival: History

 Hot Docs was founded in 1993 by the Documentary Organization of Canada, a national association of independent filmmakers, previously known as the Canadian Independent Film Caucus.
 Paul Jay, then chair of the CIFC, was the founding board chairperson and Debbie Nightingale was the event producer.

 The first event was held from February 24 to 27, 1994, including the first industry conference and the National Documentary Film Awards.
 20 films of the line-up were screened at the AGO’s Jackman Hall auditorium and the NFB screening room at Richmond and John, while the opening film, André Mathieu, musicien by Jean-Claude Labrecque, was screened at the Bloor Cinema.
 In 1995, the festival grew to 29 films.

 In 1996, Hot Docs separated from the DOC to become an individual entity with a mandate to showcase and support the work of Canadian and international documentary filmmakers and to promote excellence in documentary production.
 That year's edition had 52 films in the line-up.
 In 1998, Chris McDonald, formerly of the Canadian Film Centre, was hired as its first full-time employee, eventually rising to become president of the festival in 2014.

 The 2020 festival was postponed due to the COVID-19 pandemic in Canada.
 In April, the organization partner with CBC Television on the short-run series Hot Docs at Home, which broadcast several Canadian documentary films that had been slated to premiere at the festival.
 In May, Hot Docs launched an online version of the Festival and its own Hot Docs at Home screening platform.

 The 2021 Hot Docs Festival was originally expected to be a hybrid event, but remained online.
-In 2022 the festival returned to accepting live audiences.
+In 2022, the festival returned to accepting live audiences.

 McDonald stepped down as festival president in 2023, to be succeeded by Marie Nelson.
 Also in 2023, Hussain Currimbhoy was appointed new artistic director of Hot Docs, succeeding Shane Smith, while Heather Haynes became the director of festival programming.
 In March 2024, Currimbhoy stepped down as artistic director after just a few months in the role, amid allegations of mismanagement and toxic behaviour that had led much of the programming team to resign en masse weeks before the 2024 festival.
 Many of the programmers who quit in March rejoined the programming team in October after the board implemented a restructuring plan under Haynes's leadership.

 The 30th anniversary edition of the festival was marked by a record 2848 submissions and 214 screenings.

-In March 2025 the festival named Diana Sanchez, a former programmer for the Toronto International Film Festival, as its new executive director.
-In September, Gabor Pertic was named senior international programmer.
+In March 2025, the festival named Diana Sanchez, a former programmer for the Toronto International Film Festival, as its new executive director.
+In September, Gabor Pertic was named Lead Programmer.